AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 <InlineAlert variant="info" slots="text"/>

-`POST` requests are not supported when bringing your own CDN.
+`POST` requests are typically not supported when bringing your own CDN.

 ## Verifying the caching behavior using response headers